arvin-dwarka/Udacity_Full_Stack/P4_Design_a_Game/README.md

  Deploy your application.

-##Game Description:
+## Game Description:
-Hnagman is a simple word guessing game.
+Hangman is a simple word guessing game.
 Each game begins with a random 'answer' word, and a maximum number of 'attempts'.
 'Attempts' are sent to the `make_move` endpoint which will reply with either: 'correct', 'try again', 'you win', or 'game over' (if the maximum number of attempts is reached).
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

-##Files Included:
+## Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.
  - cron.yaml: Cronjob configuration.